Longxing Temple: Zhuanlunzang Pavillion and Maitreya Pavillion

 The Pavilion of Zhuanlunzang acted as the library in the monastery.
 An octagonal Zhuanlunzang (转轮藏 (轉輪藏, Zhuànlúnzàng), a rotating wooden used as a sutra cabinet) was installed in the center of its ground floor, which remains intact today but is no longer used.
 Zhuanlunzangs are not rare in history, but an early-built large one that was kept today like this in the Longxing Temple is rarely seen in other parts of the world.
 To accommodate this Zhuanlunzang, the building adopted some unique structural techniques, including shifting the columns, using some curved beams, etc. This structure system drew particular attention from architects and researchers including Liang Sicheng.

-The Pavilion of Maitreya is dedicated to Maitreya.
+The Pavilion of Mi Le is dedicated to the future Buddha Mi Le (Maitreya).
 The building has two floors while the first floor is only a circle of passageways.
-In the center stands a 7.4 m tall statue of Maitreya that was carved from a single piece of wood and decorated with colorful paints.
-This statue was during the Song dynasty.
+In the center stands a 7.4 m tall statue of Mi Le that was carved from a single piece of wood and decorated with colorful paints.
+This statue was made during the Song dynasty.

 Royal Stele Pavilions

 The two Royal Stele Pavilions (御碑亭 (御碑亭, Yù Bēi Tíng)) are located in between the Hall of Great Mercy and the Pavilion of Zhuanlunzang and the Pavilion of Maitreya, on both sides of the axis, facing the south.
 They each cover a royal stele on which engraved an article written by the Emperor.

 The east stele shows the article hand-written by the Kangxi Emperor during the 52nd year of the Kangxi Period of the Qing dynasty (AD 1713) both in traditional Chinese and in Manchu characters.
 The west shows the article by the Qianlong Emperor hand-written in the 45th year of the Qianlong Period of the Qing dynasty (AD 1780).
 The west one is engraved in four languages: traditional Chinese, Manchu on the front (south) and Tibetan, Mongolian on the back.

-Both pavilions are in a regular square floor plan, which is 6.88m by 6.88m 12.97m in height.
+Both pavilions are in a regular square floor plan, which is 6.88m by 6.88m and 12.97m in height.
 They have four arch doors on their four sides, allowing people to read the texts on both the front and back sides of the steles.
 The roofs of the pavilions are in East Asian hip-and-gable roof style, covered with yellow glazed tiles.
 The color of these tiles manifests the hierarchical status of these pavilions since yellow tiles are only allowed to be used on royal buildings in ancient China.